Rules of Procedure (PDF)

 Draft Resolutions must be properly formatted according to the guidelines found in the „Resolution Writing“ section.

-Signatories are recognized as the supporters of the Draft Resolution.
-The required number of Signatories will be set by the Chair.
-The respective number of Signatories must be present on a Working Paper to be introduced to the floor as a Draft Resolution.
-Signatories are not required to support the Draft Resolution during the voting procedure; they only agree to put their names as those who are interested in seeing the Working Paper nominated as a Draft Resolution for further debate.
+Co-Submitters are recognized as supporters of the Draft Resolution.
+The required number of Co-Submitters shall be two.
+The respective number of Co-Submitters must be present on a Working Paper to be introduced to the floor as a Draft Resolution.
+Co-Submitters are required to support the Draft Resolution during the voting procedure.

-A Delegate may move to introduce a Draft Resolution.
-Once the Working Paper has been assigned a Draft Resolution, the Chair shall invite the Sponsor of the Resolution to read out only the operative clauses of the Draft Resolution to the Committee.
-The Sponsor will then be recognized for five minutes to speak in favour of the Draft Resolution.
-During this phase of the procedure there are no questions accepted.
+A Delegate may move to introduce a Draft Resolution by raising a motion.
+Once the Working Paper has been assigned a Draft Resolution, the Chair shall invite the Main Submitter of the Resolution to read out only the operative clauses of the Draft Resolution to the Committee.
+The Main Submitter will then be recognized for three minutes to speak in favour of the Draft Resolution.
+At the end of their speech, the Delegate may yield their remaining time to one of the Co-Submitters or open themselves to Points of Information.
 A new debate upon this Draft Resolution shall begin and a new Speaker’s List shall be established.

-During Debate on a Draft Resolution a Delegate may move to introduce an Amendment which will add to, strike out from or revise a part of the Draft Resolution.
+During Debate on a Draft Resolution, a Delegate may move to introduce an Amendment that will add to, strike out from or revise a part of the Draft Resolution.
 The Amendment has to be first approved by the Chair.
 It is in the discretion of the Chair to define the period of time during which the floor will be open to amendments.

 Amendments to Preambulatory Clauses are not in order.

-Substantive Amendments approved by the Sponsors will automatically be integrated to the Draft Resolution without vote from the Committee.
+Substantive Amendments approved by the Submitters will automatically be integrated into the Draft Resolution without a vote from the Committee.

-Substantive Amendments to a Draft Resolution not approved by the Sponsors of a Draft Resolution are considered unfriendly and require approval from the Chair to be introduced.
-Unfriendly Amendments will be put to a vote prior to the vote on the Draft Resolution as a whole.
+Substantive Amendments to a Draft Resolution not approved by the Submitters of a Draft Resolution are considered unfriendly and require approval from the Chair to be introduced.
+Unfriendly Amendments will automatically be put to a vote.

-When the Chair announces that the Committee is entering voting procedure, the Motion for Roll Call Voting is in order.
+When the Chair announces that the Committee is entering the voting procedure, the Motion for Roll Call Voting is in order.
 Each Delegate of the Committee has one vote and must demonstrate his/her voting intentions by raising his/her placard at the Chair’s request unless there is a Roll Call vote.
 Delegates may vote YES, NO, ABSTAIN or they may PASS.
 No Delegate shall vote on behalf of another Delegate.
+Voting on procedural matters shall be conducted via the ad-hoc voting procedure and require a one-half majority to pass and the voting on substantive matters shall be conducted via Roll Call and require a two-thirds majority to pass.

 Vote Roll Call Motions may only be in order for substantive matters.
 This Motion is automatically accepted unless the Chair rules it out of order; the decision is not subject to appeal.